vishnut/100Days/README.md

 Day 8: Fibonacci and Davis' Staircase from CTCI

-Day 9: Ice Cream Parlor from CTCI
+Day 9: Ice Cream Parlor from CTCI, counting inversions

-Note: I haven't been working on this everyday but I'll get back on track.